rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   - `other` An address not covered by the above categories.
 - label: String (optional).
   A label describing the value in more detail.
+- addressVariants: AddressVariant[] (optional).
+  An array of address variants.
+An AddressVariant object has the following properties:
      - fullAddress: String (optional).
 The complete address, excluding type and label.
 This property is mainly useful to represent addresses of which the individual address components are unknown.
      - street: String (optional).
        The street address.
 This MAY be multiple lines; newlines MUST be preserved.
      - extension: String (optional)
        The extended address, such as an apartment or suite number, or care-of address.
-- postOfficeBox: String (optional)
-  The post office box.
      - locality: String (optional).
        The city, town, village, post town, or other locality within which the street address may be found.
      - region: String (optional).
        The province, such as a state, county, or canton within which the locality may be found.
+     - country: String (optional).
+       The country name.
+     - language: String (optional).
+       The [RFC5646] language tag of this value, if any.
+     - altid: String (optional).
+       An opaque string used to tag property instances as being alternative representations of the same logical property.
+- postOfficeBox: String (optional)
+  The post office box.
 - postcode: String (optional).
   The postal code, post code, ZIP code or other short code associated with the address by the relevant country's postal system.
-- country: String (optional).
-  The country name.
 - countryCode: String (optional).
   The ISO-3166-1 country code.
 - coordinates: String (optional) A [@!RFC5870] "geo:" URI for the address.
 - timeZone: String (optional) Identifies the time zone this address is located in.
 This SHOULD be a time zone name registered in the [IANA Time Zone Database](https://www.iana.org/time-zones).
 Unknown time zone identifiers MAY be ignored by implementations.
-- isPreferred: Boolean (optional, default: `false`).
+- isPreferred: Boolean (optional, default: false).
   Whether this Address is the preferred for its type.
 This SHOULD only be one per type.

 # JSCardGroup